If you have questions about the Camp Jenny application process, please review the “Frequently Asked Questions” below….

 Once the SAVPs are given the applications, what are the steps taken to review/rate/score each application?

 After the identifying information is removed, the applications are printed.
 Half are given to each SAVP.
 The SAVPs each read and rate the applications on a numeric system (described in detail below).
 Once they are finished with their respective halves, they switch piles and read the other half of the applications.
 Both SAVPs review ALL applications and rate them individually, not as a team.
 Each SAVP has a rating/scoring sheet on which they record their scores.
 They cannot view each other’s score sheets.
 Once both SAVPs finish reading/scoring all applications, we come back together and average each applicant’s score from the 2 scores received by the SAVPs.

-The Unit Head applications are reviewed first.
-The maximum score for a Unit Head application is 35 points.
-The essay questions/scenarios are worth 24 points, the program is worth 9 points, and the poster is worth 2 points.
+The Unit Head and Head Specialist applications are reviewed first.
+The maximum score for a Unit Head application is 39 points.
+The essay questions/scenarios are worth 28 points, the program is worth 9 points, and the poster is worth 2 points.
 The scores are entered into the computer, next to the applicant’s individual ID number.
 When both scores for each Unit Head applicant are entered, the scores are averaged.
 Once the scores are averaged, the top three scoring male applicants and the top three scoring female applicants are the Unit Heads.
-If a Unit Head application is not one of the top 3 for their gender, that application is added to the pool of Senior Counselor, Counselor and Specialist applications if that applicant indicated that they were interested in other positions.
+A similar process is followed for the Head Specialists.
+If a Unit Head application is not one of the top 3 for their gender, or a Head Specialist applicant is not chosen to be Head Specialist, that application is added to the pool of Senior Counselor, Counselor and Specialist applications if that applicant indicated that they were interested in other positions.